 Purpose Statement

-The purpose of this study is to examine the relationship between socialization and the intimate partner relationships of Antiguan young men aged 18-30 living in St. Mary’s Parish in Antigua.
+The purpose of this study is to examine the relationship between parental socialization and dysfunctional intimate partner relationships of Antiguan young men aged 18-30 living in St. Mary’s Parish in Antigua.

 Background of the Problem (1-2 pages)